About Graded Assignments

 "Can I get an extension for an essential assignment?
 I have a [recital/performance/swim meet/competition/trip] planned for the weekend the assignment is due."

-Extensions are not available for essential assignments or other assignments beyond the "Late Assignment Policy" week.
+Extensions are not available for essential assignments beyond the "late-submission window" detailed above.
 If you have a scheduled conflict, we will suggest that you complete the assignment early or skip a minor assignment in order to work on the essential assignment early.
-At the very least, turn in a hurried and quick attempt at the assignment during the "Late Assignment Policy" week in order to earn SOME assignment points instead of NO assignment points (this is akin to "strategic and educated guessing" on standardized tests when you encounter questions you are not confident about, but still want to make an attempt in order to possibly earn some points).
+At the very least, turn in a hurried and quick attempt at the assignment during the "late-submission window" week in order to earn SOME assignment points instead of NO assignment points (this is akin to "strategic and educated guessing" on standardized tests when you encounter questions you are not confident about but still want to make an attempt in order to possibly earn some points).
+If the submission window is missed entirely, turn the very late assignment in to your teaching-parent for grading and be sure to send a copy of the graded assignment in with your semester reporting packet so you earn credit for completing the course.

 Quarter Grades